-The Main Theorem concerns the leaf space of $\ls, \lu$.
+The Main Theorem concerns the leaf spaces of $\wls, \wlu$.
 If this leaf space is Hausdorff, then it is homeomorphic to $\rrrr$ \cite{Fe1}.
 Suppose that the leaf space of $\wls$ (or $\wlu$) is not Hausdorff.
-Two points of this space are non separated if they do not have disjoint neighborhoods in the respective leaf space.
+Two points of this space are non separated if they do not have disjoint neighborhoods in their respective leaf space.
 For the Main Theorem it is very important to understand the structure of non separated leaves.
 Here is one example: suppose that $C, D$ are adjacent lozenges intersecting a common stable leaf.
 A possible depiction of this is in Figure \ref{figure1} (c), the first two lozenges on the left part of the figure.
 The lozenges share a corner $\gamma$ and the stable leaf $\wls(\gamma)$ is entirely contained in the boundary of $C \cup D$.
 There are two other stable leaves $S, E$ which have half leaves in the boundary of $C$ and $D$ respectively By the definition of lozenges, it follows that $S, E$ are distinct, but they are non separated from each other.

 As it turns out the structure of non separated leaves in general is very similar to the above, and it exhibits a rigid behavior.
-The main result concerning non Hausdorff behavior in the leaf spaces of $\wls, \wlu$ is the following:
+The main properties concerning non Hausdorff behavior in the leaf spaces of $\wls, \wlu$ are gathered in the following statement: